ubuwaits/beautiful-web-type/README.md

+# A completely new version of Beautiful Web Type will launch this fall.

+It will take the initial idea much further, with significantly more detail on each typeface.
+It will also include typefaces from outside the Google fonts collection.

+Get notified when it launches: https://tinyletter.com/beautifulwebtype

 # Beautiful web type

 There are over 600 typefaces in the Google web fonts directory.
 Many of them are awful.
 But there are also high-quality typefaces that deserve a closer look.
 Here are examples of these typefaces in action.